manoj23/mw_backup/README.md

 `mw_backup` is a simple script used to dump `mediawiki` database.
 To connect to the database, it uses `LocalSettings.php`.

-This script depends on: sh, date, and git.
+This script depends on: sh, date, mysqldump, and git.

 ## Example